lxd-manager/deploy/README.md

 The lxd api uses TLS client certificates as authentication mechanism.
 Therefore place a TLS key and (optionally self signed) certificate to `certs/lxd.key` and `certs/lxd.crt`.
 You add new hosts through the api, where you supply a trust password which is used to establish the certificate at the new host.

+    openssl req -x509 -newkey rsa:4096 -nodes -keyout certs/lxd.key -out certs/lxd.crt -days 3650

 ### DNS

 There is a DNS server which generates responses based on the containers available in the database.
 This requires you to set up a NS delegation of the subdomain `ct-subdomain.d.tld.` under which the containers will be named to a nameserver `ns-fqdn.d.tld.` which points to your deployment.
+Replace `server-ip` in the ports section with the external IP where the DNS server should listen.
+(If it is an IPv6 address omit \[ and \])

 #### Example